Lendi/scrabble/readme.rst

 ----------
 + Read 7 letters using command line argument.
 + Create a dictionary containg all the alphabets and thier Scrabble values.
-+ Store all the words of swopods.txt into a list.
++ Store all the words of sowpods.txt into a list.
 + Find all the possible strings of 7 letters using permutations,remove duplicates and store them into a list.
 + Compare both the lists  and store all the legal words in an another list.
-+ Count the score of each word in the above list.
++ Count the score of each word in the above list , sort them on the basis of their scores using sorting technique.
-+ Print the highest score word.
++ Print the words along with their scores.